homothetyhk/RandomizerMod/LOGIC_README.md

 ### Precise Movement
 - Precise Movement is a skip category used for ordinary movement with a very low margin of error.
 Precise Movement cases often, but not always, have a large penalty for failure.
 - In logic, Precise Movement is indicated with the **PRECISEMOVEMENT** token.
-- More advanced skips such as Fireball Skips or Acid Skips generally do not include the Precise Movement modifier.
+- More advanced skips such as Fireball Skips or Acid Skips generally do not include the Precise Movement modifier, but rather one of OBSCURESKIPS, COMPLEXSKIPS, or DIFFICULTSKIPS as appropriate.
 - Examples include:
     - Jumping to *Hallownest_Seal-Fungal_Wastes_Sporgs* with no items.
     - Jumping to *Ancient_Basin_Map* with no items.
+	- Navigating through the Lifeblood Core room with no items (logic for *Lifeblood_Core*, *Arcane_Egg-Lifeblood_Core*, *Warp-Lifeblood_Core_to_Abyss*).
+	- Coyote jump to reach the warp to Palace Grounds in White_Palace_03 (logic for *Warp-White_Palace_Atrium_to_Palace_Grounds*).
+	- Coyote jump and right dash to reach the platform in lower King's Station, from the bottom left entrance without Swim (logic for transitions in *Ruins2_06* from *Ruins2_06[left2]*).
+	- Using Mantis Claw and Crystal Heart to pass under conveyors (logic for *Mines_37*, including *Geo_Chest-Crystal_Peak*).
+Also considered an Obscure Skip.

 ### Background Object Pogos
 - Background Object Pogos are as the name suggests.